San Pedro, Los Angeles

 San Pedro (/sæn ˈpiːdroʊ/ san-_-PEE-droh; Saint Peter) is a neighborhood located within the South Bay and Harbor region of the city of Los Angeles, California, United States.
 Formerly a separate city, it consolidated with Los Angeles in 1909.
 The Port of Los Angeles, a major international seaport, is partially located within San Pedro.
 The district has grown from being dominated by the fishing industry, to a working-class community within the city of Los Angeles, to an increasingly dense and diverse community.

 History

 Indigenous

 The Tongva used te'aats to navigate the coastline.

-Archeological sites in the Los Angeles Basin date back to at least about 10,000 years old.
+Archeological sites in the Los Angeles Basin date back about 10,000 years old.
 The peninsula, including all of San Pedro, was the homeland of the Tongva people and home to the villages of Chowigna and nearby Suangna.
 The Tongva used seafaring plank canoes or te'aats, found all throughout the coastline, to travel to and from the Channel Islands and along the coastline.
 The boats are still constructed by the Tongva today and retain a cultural significance.

 First contact with Europeans occurred in 1542 with Juan Rodríguez Cabrillo, the Spanish explorer who noted the extensive presence of the plank boats of the neighboring Chumash.